- Purpose & Scope

 - Media Transport – The University shall protect and control Information System Media during transport outside of controlled areas, and restrict the activities associated with transport of such media to authorized personnel.

-- Media Sanitization and Disposal – The University shall sanitize or destroy Information System Media containing Confidential data prior to disposal or release for reuse in accordance with NIST guidance.
+- Media Sanitization and Disposal – The University shall sanitize or destroy Information System Media containing Confidential data prior to disposal or release for reuse in accordance with appropriate Save Harbor Guidance.

 - For more specific implementation requirements, please see the Information System Media Handling Rule.

 The University shall develop and periodically review, test and update a formal, documented, business continuity and disaster recovery plan that incorporates information security requirements based on a business impact analysis that addresses purpose, scope, roles, responsibilities, management commitment, coordination among University administrative units and entities, escalation procedures and compliance, as well as develop and periodically review, test and update formal, documented procedures to facilitate the implementation of the contingency plans.